|

 Since this is a blog about female artists working in the west, and at one time, Atlanta was a frontier, I must mention the art scene.
 It is lively.
 The High Museum of Art, Atlanta is a wonderful venue for an eclectic collection that includes the Modernist Jewelry of Art Smith to photography by Brett Weston, son of legendary photographer Edward Weston.
 Howard and I played in the interactive Los Tropos or Spinning Tops at the museum through November 29th.
 The colorful "tops" are found on the museum grounds where one can sit and/or spin, listen to music and enjoy performances every first and third Friday.

-High Museum of Art
+Los Tropos High Museum of Art Atlanta, Georgia |

 Welcome to Central Park, Atlanta.
-Centennial Olympic Park is a 21-acre public park located in downtown Atlantaowned and operated by the Georgia World Congress Center Authority.
+Centennial Olympic Park is a 21-acre public park located in downtown Atlanta, owned and operated by the Georgia World Congress Center Authority.
 The park was built by the Atlanta Committee for the Olympic Games as part of the improvements for the Centennial 1996 Summer Olympics.
 Millions of visitors a year visit the park and events, including a summer popular music concert series (Wednesday WindDown) and an annual Independence Day concert and fireworks display bring in tourists and locals alike.

-Atlanta, Georgia
+Centennial Park Atlanta, Georgia |

 I hope you've enjoyed your trip to Atlanta as much as we did.
 We're looking forward to returning sometime soon to explore what we missed!
 Until next time, Bye, y'all.